-The projects presented will be evaluated by a jury of outstanding international experts representing the multidisciplinary field of climate change communication.
+The projects presented have been evaluated by a jury of outstanding international experts representing the multidisciplinary field of climate change communication.

-The highly qualified jury will evaluate submitted projects according to their innovation potential, impact, ability to reach new and broad audiences and reliability of information and data provided.
+The highly qualified jury evaluated submitted projects according to their innovation potential, impact, ability to reach new and broad audiences and reliability of information and data provided.